Ties 101: What Every Gentleman Should Know About Ties

 And you tie it like this:

 The knot you choose will depend on your collar type.
 A Windsor knot requires a wider spread collar because the knot is bigger.
 For a narrow collar, a four-in-hand knot is ideal.
-Our favorites from the television series Suits
+Our favorites from the television series Suits demonstrate this well:

 When you're done tying the knot, the tie should end somewhere at the center of your belt or waistband.
 Everything shorter looks funny.